Content ingestion migration guide

 - Mismatched data types

-This could happen when a content metadata key whose values are strings is mapped to another content metadata key whose values are numbers.
+This could happen when a CMS metadata key whose values are strings is mapped to another metadata key whose values are numbers.
 These should either be deleted or edited to correct the data type or associated value.

 Mismatched data types include mismatched string, numeric, or content owner types, and are most likely the result of a mapping error.